WeisongZhao/rl_positivity_sim/README.md

 Of course, the real world is very complex, including Gaussian-Poisson noise, background noise, defocus signal, cytosol signal, and limited sampling (pixel-size).

+It is always a good way to add the corresponding prior knowledge to power the estimation.
+This word may be not restricting to deconvolution but all the algorithms.

+Taken an example of single molecular localization microscopy (SMLM) can also be treated as a `deconvolution` method, but it utilizes the strongest prior knowledge on the real fluorescent signal `x`, i.e., the isolate puncta, to achieve super-resolution in 10~20 times.
+However, the usage of such prior knowledge needs the specific designed experiment, and can not be applied to the conventional microscopes.

 ## Summary and outlook